Narotam-Mishra/material-ui-learning/ReadMe.txt

 # Time picker works very similar to that of Date picker.

 # MUI also provides date-time picker which is combination of two components date and time picker.

+## Lec 41 -  Date Range Picker (5:12)

+# Date Range Picker component is a variation of the date picker component.
+It let user select a range of dates and its usage is very similar to the date picker.